 Invasive and Native Marine Species - As part of CZM’s Marine Invader Monitoring and Information Collaborative (MIMIC), citizen scientists are encouraged to take photographs of introduced and native marine species and add them to the MIMIC iNaturalist page.
 Or for a longer-term endeavor, join a MIMIC volunteer group—where trained volunteers monitor marine invasive species at over 60 sites from Massachusetts to Maine.
 Before getting started, familiarize yourself with 18 of the most common marine invasives in New England with these Identification Cards, review this Story Map of Marine Invasive Monitoring Data, and see this MIMIC Fact Sheet (PDF, 98 KB).
 Find a local volunteer group and training opportunities at MIMIC member organizations by contacting CZM’s marine invasive species program at firstname.lastname@example.org.

 Invasive Plants - Join the Nature’s Notebook: Pesky Plant Trackers campaign to report initial growth, flowering, and fruiting of two non-native invasive species in the Northeast: wild parsnip and Japanese knotweed.
-Create an account, receive online training, select an observation site, and then report data into the online reporting system or on a mobile app.
+Create an account, receive online training, select an observation site, and then report data into the online reporting system.
 The data collected will help researchers understand how the plants respond to climate conditions and support land management efforts to control these invasive species.
 Nature’s Notebook also welcomes observations of plants and animals (more than 1,000 species have available protocols) or contributions made by local Phenology Monitoring Programs.

 Salt Marshes and Water Quality